 ONE LONG DRESS

-Diamonds aren’t a girl’s best friend when it comes to traveling.
-Dresses are!
+Dresses are a girl’s best friend when it comes to traveling!

-- They’re feminine so you’ll instantly feel girly and dressed up.
+- They’re feminine, so you instantly feel girly and dressed up.

-- The right ones can keep you fresh and cool in the oppressive summer heat of Rome (or any other destination)!
+- The right dress can keep you fresh and cool in the oppressive summer heat of Rome (or any destination)!

 The key to choosing the right dresses is all in the fabric.
 For summer time, avoid fabrics like polyester and opt for breathable styles in various lengths in rayon, cotton, viscose, and linen.

-As you plan what to wear in Rome, make sure you pack at least one dress that falls beneath your knees so you can wear it to the Vatican and dress respectfully but feel fresh.
+As you plan what to wear in Rome, make sure you pack at least one dress that falls below your knees so you can wear it to the Vatican, looking respectful but feeling fresh.
 Whether it’s a maxi (long length) dress or one that falls just below your knees, choose a classic cut that doesn’t scream beach.

 Want more inspiration?
 Take a look at these summer maxi dresses!